altanner/graphical-data-apps/site-build/content/posts/04charts.md

 import pandas as pd
 import plotly.express as px

-# use pandas to read CSV file into a dataframe
+# use pandas to read our CSV file into a dataframe called "demo_df"
 demo_df = pd.read_csv("demo_dataset.csv")

-# build the sidebar
+# put a title in the sidebar
 with st.sidebar:
-    # put a title in the sidebar
     st.title("World Demographics")

-# create two columns, of ratio 5:1
+# create two columns, of ratio 4:1
-column1, column2 = st.columns([5,1])
+column1, column2 = st.columns([4, 1])

 # place info box in first column
 with column1:
     st.info("Welcome to the global demographic data explorer app!")

-# place image into second column
-with column2:
-    st.info("XXXXX")

 # create two tabs
 tab1, tab2 = st.tabs(["Data", "Visualisation"])